An abstract framework for heterogeneous coupling: stability, approximation and preconditioning: Solving the resulting discrete problem

-We have the following theorem, the proof of which is fundamentally the same as for the FETI method in domain decomposition framework (see \cite{TW05}).
-For the sake of completeness we report it in Appendix \ref{appendix:proof}. \begin{thm} Let $\Pi_d: \Vh \to \Vh$ denote the $\Vscal$-orthogonal projection operator onto the $\Vscal$-orthogonal complement $(\ker \Bd)^{\perp}$ of $\ker \Bd$ in $\Vh$.
-Then it holds
+We have the following theorem, the proof of which is fundamentally the same as the proof of the analogous result for the FETI method in the domain decomposition framework (see \cite{TW05}). {For the sake of completeness we give the proof in an appendix.}